KarolyPoka/ULTRON/readme.md

 2. Test dataset:
-* any pictures we can generate
+* any pictures we want to generate

 ## Network architecture